mkelley/sbpy/docs/sbpy/dynamics.rst

-Dust dynamics (`sbpy.activity.dust.dynamics`)
+Dust dynamics (`sbpy.dynamics`)
 =============================================

-`sbpy` has the capability to integrate test particle orbits, primarily intended to support the generation of :ref:`comet syndynes <sbpy/activity/dust:dust syndynes and synchrones>`.
+`sbpy` has the capability to describe dynamical states (position and velocity vectors), and to integrate test particle orbits.
+These are primarily intended to support the generation of :ref:`comet syndynes <sbpy/activity/dust:dust syndynes and synchrones>`.

 Dynamical state
 ---------------

-`~sbpy.activity.dust.dynamics.State` objects encapsulate the position and velocity of an object at a given time.
-Create a `~sbpy.activity.dust.dynamics.State` for a comet at :math:`x=2` au, moving along the y-axis at a speed of 30 km/s:
+`~sbpy.dynamics.state.State` objects encapsulate the position and velocity of an object at a given time.
+Create a ``State`` for a comet at :math:`x=2` au, moving along the y-axis at a speed of 30 km/s:

 .. doctest::

     >>> from astropy.time import Time
     >>> import astropy.units as u
-    >>> from sbpy.activity.dust import State
+    >>> from sbpy.dynamics import State
     >>>
     >>> r = [2, 0, 0] * u.au
     >>> v = [0, 30, 0] * u.km / u.s
     >>> t = Time("2023-12-08")
     >>> comet = State(r, v, t)

-`~sbpy.activity.dust.dynamics.State` objects may also represent an array of objects:
+``State`` objects may also represent an array of objects:

 .. doctest::